 The Teacher of the Year Clinic offer teachers an overview of the Teacher of the Year Program along with the application and selection process.
 Register for the June 1, 2015 clinic at Mylearningplan.
 For more information contact, [email protected].

 The major purpose of the Teacher of the Year program is to recognize the contributions of the classroom teacher.
-Teacher quality and effectiveness is the most important school-based factor impacting student learning.
+Teacher quality and effectiveness are the most important school-based factors impacting student learning.
 No one person has a greater impact on the education of a child than does the teacher who creates the learning environment where children flourish and grow.
 The mission of the Missouri Teacher of the Year Program is to honor, promote and celebrate excellence in the teaching profession.

-Each district in Missouri is eligible to submit an application for a teacher on staff for consideration for Missouri’s Teacher of the Year program.
+Each district and charter school in Missouri is eligible to submit an application for a teacher on staff for consideration for Missouri’s Teacher of the Year program.
 All certificated, full-time public school classroom teachers, grades Pre-K through 12, vocational/technical educators, guidance counselor, library media specialist, instructional coach, or similar position who actively engage in classroom teaching are eligible as nominees.
 School personnel whose major responsibilities are administrative or supervisory are ineligible.
 View the rubric to see how candidates are graded.

 - The teacher must have plans to remain teaching in the classroom during and after their year as Missouri’s Teacher of the Year

 - The teacher must have demonstrated practice in effectively promoting student performance regardless of student background and ability.

 - The teacher must be highly respected by students, parents, colleagues, and the community.

 - The teacher must be an effective public spokesperson (articulate, poised, self-confident, etc.)

 - The teacher must be selected as the District’s/Charter School's Teacher of the Year.